 The Agriculture, Food and Natural Resources Cluster provides students with theoretical knowledge and skills for careers in water and air pollution control, recycling waste disposal, public health issues, as well as perform a variety of tasks from helping to develop, maintain and manage the forest and natural environment.
 CTECS graduates may complete competency credential or certification eligibility for entry-level employment in a variety of healthcare and bioscience settings or continue their studies at post-secondary institutions.
-CTECS students concentrate their studies and earn a career and technical certificate in the following program:
+CTECS students concentrate their studies and earn a career and technical certificate in one (1) of the following programs: